 Introduction

-How Monetary Policy Impacts the Economic Stabilization
+How Monetary Policy Impacts The Economic Stabilization

-It is also important to note that the monetary policy is not used to achieve any long-term objectives but only to overcome the prevailing conditions of either unemployment or inflation for a particular duration of the economic cycle.
-This means that once the desired objective is achieved through either the expansionary or restrictive monetary policy, the economic conditions are changed significantly which invites governments to use other measures of economic growth such as foreign investment, fiscal policy, loan, quantitative easing, etc. However, there is strong evidence of the destructive consequences of the poor monetary policy on economic growth.
+It is also important to note that monetary policy is not used to achieve any long-term objectives but only to overcome the prevailing conditions of either unemployment or inflation for a particular duration of the economic cycle.
+This means that once the desired objective is achieved through either the expansionary or restrictive monetary policy, the economic conditions change significantly, which invites governments to use other measures of economic growth such as foreign investment, fiscal policy, loans, quantitative easing, etc. However, there is strong evidence of the destructive consequences of the poor monetary policy on economic growth.
 For example, as addressed by Lacker (2016), if monetary policy is poorly managed, it can give rise to a high and variable inflation rate that can interfere with prices and thus misguide the economists and business owners in allocating the resources to their most valuable use.

 Conclusion

-But as discussed, to avoid the negative consequences of poor monetary policy, governments need to ensure the effective implementation of either expansionary or restrictive policy based on the prevailing economic conditions.
+However, as discussed, to avoid the negative consequences of poor monetary policy, governments need to ensure the effective implementation of either expansionary or restrictive policy based on the prevailing economic conditions.

 References